 Research suppliers carefully

 In order to maximize profits, you’ll want to pay special attention to how much you’re paying for tiles, tools, and other supplies.
-Go around to each supplier in your area and compare costs of equivalent tiles.
+If you’re looking for, say, engineered wood flooring, go around to each supplier in your area and compare costs of equivalent tiles.
 Saving a few bucks might not always be in your best interest when it comes to smaller chains that don’t carry adequate stock of popular choices.

-Ideally, it is best to create relationships with outlets that will allow you a line of credit, since it’s rare to find customers willing to pay all your upfront costs before the job is completed.
+Ideally, it is best to create relationships with outlets like Excel Capital Management that will allow you a line of credit, since it’s rare to find customers willing to pay all your upfront costs before the job is completed.
 It’s also important to have relationships with more than one supplier, in case a customer has a special request that your regular provider can’t supply.

 Finally, ask about their warranty programs and what, if any involvement they have in dealing with manufacturers when there’s a quality issue with any of their supplies.
 The last thing you want to do is to be caught paying for defective materials – your customers sure won’t want to pay these costs!